-During a brief respite in the ensuing storm I scampered in nothing but my final clean change of underpants and inner boots to an alcove under the mountain's highest point.
-There this squirrel quickly stashed a huge and neatly labeled stuff-sack and made it back to the tent without getting his nuts flash-frozen in the park, so to speak.
+During a brief respite in the ensuing storm I scampered in nothing but my underpants and inner boots to an alcove under the mountain's highest point.
+There this squirrel stashed a huge and neatly labeled stuff-sack and made it back to the tent without getting his nuts flash-frozen in the park, so to speak.
 For all I knew, hiking in underwear might even be illegal in North Cascades National Park.

 So come arrest me!
 Please.